 \section{Conclusions}

-In this paper, we addressed the coordination of traffic lights and CAVs in mixed-traffic isolated intersections by formulating an MIQP problem.
-The formulation improves upon the previous ones by allowing the traffic lights of two lanes with lateral conflicts to be green if there is no conflict involving an HDV, enabling better CAV coordination at higher penetration rates.
-We also propose the penalization-enhanced MBI algorithm to find a feasible and person-by-person optimal solution in a distributed manner.
-Our future work can focus on enhancing HDV trajectory prediction and developing distributed algorithms that do not require an initial feasible solution.
+In this paper, we addressed the optimal coordination of traffic lights and CAVs in mixed-traffic intersections by formulating an MIQP problem.
+The formulation improves upon the previous ones by allowing the traffic lights of two lanes with lateral conflicts to be green if no conflict involving an HDV, enabling better CAV coordination at higher penetration rates.
+We also propose the penalization-enhanced MBI algorithm to find a feasible person-by-person optimal solution in a distributed manner.
+Future work should focus on enhancing HDV trajectory prediction and developing distributed algorithms that do not require an initial feasible solution.